 Trinity College is committed to working with schools in the UK, locally, regionally and nationally to raise aspirations and educational attainment among their pupils, and to widen participation in higher education.
 The College is extending its range of activities by inviting teachers to participate in a new Teacher Visitor Scheme.

-Teachers are invited to apply for short-term positions as Teacher Visitors at Trinity College, Cambridge.
+Teachers are invited to apply for short-term positions as Teacher Visitors at Trinity College, Cambridge, during one of their school’s half-term breaks in October or February.
 The scheme is open to teachers at UK schools in the maintained and private sector.
 Teachers should have some experience of working with pupils applying to Cambridge.

 The aim of the scheme is to enable teachers to understand more about the Cambridge admissions system and how Colleges work.
 In turn, Trinity College wants to keep abreast of the issues schools face and how those relate to student applications to Trinity and Cambridge.
 We would like to learn from visitors’ knowledge and experience of the changing school educational environment to help inform Trinity’s approach to encouraging the best students to apply to the College.